 The users from which you can select are determined by the permissions assigned to users in Oracle Enterprise Manager.
 Task specifications can also restrict which users can be assigned to activities.
 The specification can include a list of user groups to which assigned users must belong.
 You set up user groups in WebLogic Server Administration Console.
 See "Unified Inventory Management System Administration Overview" in UIM System Administrator's Guide for more information about assigning permissions and defining user groups.
 If email notification is set up in UIM, users receive notification when they are assigned an activity and also when the activity is ready to be worked on.
-See the section "About Email Notification" in the chapter, "Managing Workflow" in "Managing Workflow" in UIM Concepts and the chapter, "Extending Notifications" in UIM Developer's Guide for more information about email notifications.
+See the section "About Email Notification" in the chapter, "Managing Workflow" in UIM Developer's Guide for more information about email notifications.